Great frigatebird

 The great frigatebird (Fregata minor) is a large seabird in the frigatebird family.
-There are major nesting populations in the tropical Pacific (including the Galapagos Islands) and Indian Oceans, as well as a tiny population in the South Atlantic.
+There are major nesting populations in the tropical Pacific Ocean, such as Hawaii and the Galápagos Islands; in the Indian Ocean, colonies can be found in the Seychelles (on Aldabra and Aride Islands) and Mauritius, and there is a tiny population in the South Atlantic, mostly on and around St. Helena and Boatswain Bird Island (Ascension Island).

 The great frigatebird is a large and lightly built seabird up to 105 cm long with predominantly black plumage.
 The species exhibits sexual dimorphism; the female is larger than the adult male and has a white throat and breast, and the male's scapular feathers have a purple-green sheen.
 In the breeding season, the male is able to distend his striking red gular sac.
 The species feeds on fish taken in flight from the ocean's surface (mostly flying fish), and indulges in kleptoparasitism less frequently than other frigatebirds.
 They feed in pelagic waters within 80 km (50 mi) of their breeding colony or roosting areas.

 Taxonomy

 The great frigatebird was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it in the genus Pelecanus and coined the binomial name Pelecanus minor.
 Gmelin based his description on the "lesser frigate pelican" that had been described in 1785 by the English ornithologist John Latham in his book A General Synopsis of Birds.
-Latham in turn largely based his account on the "man of war bird" that had been described and illustrated by the English naturalist George Edwards in 1760.
-The great frigatebird is now one of five closely related species of frigatebird that make up their own genus, Fregata, and family, Fregatidae.
-Its closest relative within the group is the Christmas Island frigatebird (Fregata andrewsi).
-Due to the rules of taxonomy, its species name of minor has been retained.
-This has led to the discrepancy between minor, Latin for "smaller" in contrast with its common name.
+Latham, in turn, largely based his account on the "man of war bird" that had been described and illustrated by the English naturalist George Edwards in 1760.
+The great frigatebird is now one of five closely related species of frigatebird that make up their own genus (Fregata) and family (Fregatidae).
+Its closest relative, within the group, is the Christmas Island frigatebird (Fregata andrewsi).
+Due to the rules of taxonomy, the species name of minor has been retained.
+This has led to the discrepancy of minor (Latin for "smaller") in contrast with its common name.

-A Late Pleistocene fossil wing phalanx and proximal end of humerus indistinguishable from the living great frigatebird were recovered from Ulupau Head on Oahu.
+A Late Pleistocene fossilised wing phalanx and proximal end of humerus (indistinguishable from the extant great frigatebird) were recovered from Ulupau Head on Oahu.